ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Lady Maria is the Queen of the realm.

 War Talons.
 Shield is red and round with symbol of a bird in flight holding a spear in its talons.
+They are a prolific mercenaries.